18F/uswds-jekyll/pages/guide/storage.md

 As on Ceres, directories in `/project` are not backed up.
 Users can copy important data from a directory in `/project` on Atlas to a corresponding directory in [`/KEEP`](#keep) on Ceres that is backed up nightly.

+## Atlas Large Short-term Storage

+Most users will run computations from `/project/project_name`.
+Project directories in `/project` have large quotas, however sometimes users need even more space for a short period of time.
+In this case computations can be run from `/90daydata/project_name` which does not have quota.
+However, files in `/90daydata` older than 90 days will be automatically deleted.
+This is permanent and the files cannot be recovered.
+Just like `/project` there is no backup for this space.
+If you need to keep something, copy data to `/KEEP/project_name` on Ceres.

+`/90daydata/shared` is open to all users on Atlas.
+Anyone can create a directory in `/90daydata/shared` and put data which will be readable by everyone on the system unless file owner limits access using `chmod` command.
+Files older than 90 days will be automatically deleted.

+Warning: If you download archived files, they may contain files with an access date from long ago.
+This date will still trigger deletion, so make sure that the files have a new access date.
+For example, when you untar a .tar or .tgz file, use the `-m` flag.
+If you use `rsync` to the space, do not use the `-a` flag, as that preserves date stamps.